tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Listing 10-20: A `main` function that calls the `longest` function to find the longer of two string slices

-Note that we want the function to take string slices, which are references, rather than strings, because we don't want the `longest` function to take ownership of its parameters.
+Note that we want the function to take string slices, which are references, rather than strings, because we don'_t want the `longest` function to take ownership of its parameters.
 Refer to the "String Slices as Parameters" section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we waant.

-If we try to implement the `longest` function as shown in Listing 10-21, it won't compile.
+If we try to implement the `longest` function as shown in Listing 10-21, it won'_t compile.

 Filename: src/main.rs